malteos/llm-datasets/docs/add-your-own-data.md

 ## Register new dataset classes

-Each dataset class needs to be registered with `lm-datasets` such that the commands know what classes are available.
+Each dataset class needs to be registered with `llm-datasets` such that the commands know what classes are available.
 This can be done by making a new Python module with a `get_registered_dataset_classes` method that returns a list of dataset classes:

 ```python